Unsupported: There is no scientific evidence supporting the claim that the use of face masks weakens the immune system.

 The claim does not specify which types of face masks it refers to.
 In healthcare settings, the two main types of masks used are surgical masks and N95 masks.
 N95 masks, named for their ability to filter out at least 95% of airborne particles, are also called respirators.
 Of the two, N95 masks have a tighter fit and thus provide more protection than surgical masks.
 The purpose of these masks is to reduce contact with infectious droplets (aerosols), which can be generated by someone who coughs or sneezes, and thereby minimize the risk of infection transmission.
 These masks have become of particular importance given the COVID-19 pandemic.

 While it is true that hypercapnia can be life-threatening, the claim that it can be caused by wearing face masks, either surgical masks or respirators, is unsupported and runs contrary to existing evidence.
 The masks act as a barrier to keep out aerosols, but the materials used are still porous enough to allow gas molecules like carbon dioxide and oxygen to pass through, which are many times smaller than viruses.
 The size of a carbon dioxide molecule is estimated at about 230 picometers.
-In contrast, SARS-CoV-2, the causative agent for COVID-19, is about 60 to 140 nanometers, which is at least 10,000 times larger.
+In contrast, SARS-CoV-2, the causative agent for COVID-19, is about 60 to 140 nanometers, which is about 260 to 600 times larger.

 Sofia Morra, a cardiologist at the Erasme University Hospital in Brussels, explained to Health Feedback, “Wearing a surgical mask for short periods of time does not impact significantly physiological respiratory variables and thus, whenever a rise in CO2 occurs in the ‘dead space’ of the mask, it is unlikely that the magnitude of this increase would be sufficient to to impair immune, neurological, or cardiovascular homeostasis.”